Project-Haystack/xeto/src/xeto/doc.xeto/Instances.md

 # Overview

-Instances are the objects the represent the data modeled by specs.
+Instances are the objects that represent the data modeled by specs.
 Instances are always dicts (dictionaries) or JSON objects.
 Instances may be defined within a [lib](Libs.md) or outside of a lib.